nasa/ziggy/doc/user-manual/organizing-tables.md

 <img src="images/param-lib-group-assigned.png" style="width:32cm;"/>

-The `Single subtask configuration` parameter set is no longer visible, but there's a spot in the table for the `Test` group defined previously.
+The `Algorithm Parameters` parameter set is no longer visible, but there's a spot in the table for the `Test` group defined previously.
 If you click the `+` button next to `Test` to expand the group, you see this:

 <img src="images/param-lib-all-groups-expanded.png" style="width:32cm;"/>